-- A quad-ruled lab notebook with carbon pages.
-You may continue to use the same notebook in 1BL and 1CL. - A copy of your completed Pre-Lab Questions to turn in & a copy in your lab notebook that you keep. - A copy of the lab manual for each experiment.
-You can download the lab manuals from WebCT.
-Do not use older copies of the lab manual, using older copies of the lab manual will result in a zero grade for the assignment in question. - □ Pen(s), a pencil, your lecture notes, and scientific calculator.
+- Your own personal 1AL Lab Manual.
+Do not use older copies of the lab manual, using older copies of the lab manual will result in a zero grade for the assignment in question. - A copy of your completed Pre-Lab Questions to turn in & a copy in your Lab Manual that you keep. - □ Pen(s), a pencil, your lecture notes, your 1A textbook, and scientific calculator.